Cross-scale predictive dictionaries: Prior work

-\paragraph{Wavelet-tree model.} Our proposed method is inspired by multi-resolution representations and tree-models enabled by wavelets.
-In particular, Baraniuk \cite{baraniuk1999optimal} shows that the non-zero wavelet coefficients form a rooted sub-tree for signals that have trends (smooth variations) and anomalies (edges and discontinuities).
+Our proposed method is inspired by multi-resolution representations and tree-models enabled by wavelets.
+Baraniuk \cite{baraniuk1999optimal} showed that the non-zero wavelet coefficients form a rooted sub-tree for signals that have trends (smooth variations) and anomalies (edges and discontinuities).
 Hence, piecewise-smooth signals enjoy a sparse representation with a structured support pattern with the non-zero wavelet coefficients forming a rooted sub-tree.
 Similar properties have also been shown for 2D images under the separable Haar basis \cite{shapiro1993embedded}.
-However, in spite of these elegant results for images, there are no obvious sparsifying bases for higher-dimensional visual signals like videos and light-field images.
-To address this, we build cross-scale predictive models, similar to the wavelet tree model, by replacing a basis with an over-complete dictionary that is capable of providing sparse representation for a wide class of signals.
+However, in spite of these elegant results for images, there are no obvious sparsifying bases for higher-dimensional visual signals like videos and light field images.
+To address this, we build cross-scale predictive models, similar to the wavelet tree model, by replacing a basis with an over-complete dictionary that is capable of providing a sparse and predictive representation for a wide class of signals.